robertbraeutigam/oscar/README.md

 # The Oscar Programming Language

-Oscar is a statically typed object-inspired modern generic programming language.
+Oscar is a statically typed object-orientation and functional-programming fusioning modern generic programming language.

 ## Rationale